oceansolutionsfr/webos/README.md

 ## Demo

 The demo is available <a href="https://oceansolutions.fr/webos/demo/index.html" target="_blank">here</a>.
-The code of the demo is available in the ```demo``` directory of the WebOS repository.
+The code of the demo is available in the ```src/demo``` directory of the WebOS repository.
 No support is provided for the demo.

 Thanks to <a href="https://oceansolutions.fr" target="_blank">oceansolutions.fr</a> for the hosting of the demo.